-I know it’s literally taken me over a year to get this cake recipe up on the blog.
-Heres the thing though- I didn’t want to post it last year because after testing it 4 or 5 times I still wasn’t happy.
+It’s literally took me over a year to get this moist poppy seed layer cake up on the blog.
+Heres the thing though- I didn’t want to post it right away because after testing it 4 or 5 times I still wasn’t happy.
+As a trained pastry chef, I need to make sure my recipes are up to my high standards.

-I was also getting really frustrated with not getting the results I wanted which was a fluffy, light, bright lemon flavor.
+I was getting really frustrated with not getting the results I wanted which was a fluffy, light cake, like the tons of layer cake recipe ideas I have.
 Instead I was getting a dense, heavy cake.

 What makes this cake so fluffy?